cabal-club/grants/samsung.md

 Cabal is trying to be a secure, peer-to-peer community chat platform.
 What this means is, cabal

 - works without servers
-  - anyone can start a new chat room (i.e. a cabal)
+  - anyone can start a new chat room (i.e. a cabal) *and* any number of chat rooms
-  - nobody needs to own or know how to run a server to participate or create a cabal
+  - nobody needs to own or know how to run a server to participate in or create a cabal
   - servers CAN be set up though, and act like amplifiers to boost the reach of the cabal
 - is secure
   - all cabals are private and undiscoverable by default